openhwgroup/core-v-xif/docs/source/x_ext.rst

   on the issue interface.
 * A commit interface handshake cannot be initiated before the corresponding issue interface handshake is initiated.
 * A memory (request/response) interface handshake cannot be initiated before the corresponding issue interface handshake is initiated.
-* A memory result interface handshake cannot be initiated before the corresponding memory request interface handshake is completed.
+* A memory result interface transactions cannot be initiated before the corresponding memory request interface handshake is completed.
+Note that a |coprocessor|
+  shall be able to tolerate memory result transactions for which it did not perform the corresponding memory request handshake itself.
 * A result interface handshake cannot be initiated before the corresponding issue interface handshake is initiated.
 * A result interface handshake cannot be initiated before the corresponding commit interface handshake is initiated (and the instruction is allowed to commit).
 * A memory (request/response) interface handshake cannot be initiated for instructions that were killed in an earlier cycle.